Rustixir/livemonitor/CONTRIBUTING.md

   disk usage, ... we should collect and send by background job to livesocket

+- need template func to convert Bytes to     MB because Alloc and some other fields     have very large value and isn't readable   for user

 - rewrite html, css to be better and responsive